JoshMiles/tccsite/docs/P02/20-to-29-Case-Files/21-File-Notes/14-TE_S_RESPONSE_TO_DEFENSE_MOTION.md

 - Responding officers entered the front door of the residence, which was closed but unlocked, and showed no sign of forced entry.
 - The officers entered and observed areas of the residence which were consistent with living and dining areas.
-- As they started moving to the left side of the house, they noticed suspected bloody footprints in the kitchen and a hallway which ran the length of the left half of the residence.
+- <span style="background:rgba(240, 200, 0, 0.2)">As they started moving to the left side of the house, they noticed suspected bloody footprints in the kitchen and a hallway which ran the length of the left half of the residence. </span>
-- Officers noticed that the amount of suspected blood increased considerably as the hallway stretched to the threshold of the bedroom that Officer Caban had looked into from the rear of the residence.
+- <span style="background:rgba(240, 200, 0, 0.2)"> Officers noticed that the amount of suspected blood increased considerably as the hallway stretched to the threshold of the bedroom that Officer Caban had looked into from the rear of the residence. </span>
 - Officers proceeded down the hallway, and looked into a bathroom and noticed a partially clothed subject in the bathtub.
 - Officers advised that the bathtub was almost full, with the subject's head submerged in the water.
 - The subject in the tub was unclothed from the waist down.